The Soldier Palmer

 THE SOLDIER PALMER This most famous of flies is an old favourite of mine.
 Being my fly of last resort, I would always end up using this fly when all else had failed.
 In my naivety it was a ‘catcher’ and I relentlessly relied upon it to produce results.
 When it failed, as occasionally it did, I was left with no alternative answer, surely it wasn’t me?

-This fly illustrated quite plainly to me, my lack of understanding of flies in general and essentially made me look at them in a different light.
+This fly illustrated to me many years ago that quite plainly, my lack of understanding of flies in general was not conducive to successful fishing, and essentially made me look at them in a different light.
 If I were to compete against the wily trout, I needed to go back to basics – so I started to learn about fishing flies, the flora and fauna, the insects, the seasons, wind and of course the fish I was pursuing.
 This would stand me in good stead for later years and I would encourage all newcomers to fly fishing to take some time out to learn about the subject matter, it will pay dividends.

 The Soldier Palmer, not to be confused with the Red Palmer, is probably one of our oldest flies.
 Dating back to the early 17th century it was first mentioned by Isaac Walton in his book ‘The Compleat Angler’ of 1653.
 It is of course primarily a wet fly with a palmered hackle, but like most flies, many variations exist.